 We have chosen, as stewards of this earth we work, to avoid all use of chemical fertilizer, pesticides, herbicides, fungicides, and so on; nor do we grow or support any genetically modified crops through our practices.

 For the consumer, this means that you are eating the most nutrient dense food available.
-By using compost prepared with chamomile, oak bark, nettle, dandelion, and yarrow, the plants are able to take up what they need from the environment, and use it.
+Fertilized with compost prepared with chamomile, oak bark, nettle, dandelion, and yarrow, the vegetable plants are able to take up what they need from the environment, and use it.
 This practice makes for healthy soil, which supports the growth of healthy food, which in turn makes for healthy people.
 Food is something that directly connects people to their environment.
-By cutting the plant off from its environment, by giving it artificial fertilizer, pesticide, and herbicide, it deprives us from getting to know our environment.
-Let us re-introduce you, for it is a relationship worth nurturing.
+Cutting the plant off from its environment, by giving it artificial fertilizer, pesticide, and herbicide, deprives us from getting to know our environment.
+We hope to re-introduce you, for it is a relationship worth nurturing.